Homeowner Guide

 License holders may rent during the festival period plus a buffer of up to 10 days before and 9 days after the official event dates, subject to the 29-day annual cap.
 The city notifies all license holders by email when approved event dates are confirmed.

 The Festival Lodging Rental License cannot be used for CU graduation, football weekends, or other local events.
 Only city-approved Special Festival Events.
-It also cannot be combined with other rental license types on the same unit.
+It cannot be combined with a Short-Term Rental License on the same unit—if you already hold a Short-Term Rental License, you're already covered for the Sundance Film Festival and don't need a separate festival license.

 License Type 2